Net Metering in Maine: How It Works, CMP Credits & Solar Savings

 Ready to See How Solar Could Work for You?

-At Maine Solar Solutions, we’ve helped thousands of Mainers understand their solar options and design systems that maximize long-term savings.
+At Maine Solar Solutions, we’ve helped more than 3,500 Maine homeowners design solar systems that maximize long-term savings through net metering.

 Together, we’ll design a solar solution that fits your home, your budget, and your energy goals.